 What is a microphone capsule?
-A mic capsule is the transducer component of a microphone and is made of a diaphragm, diaphragm housing, and some sort of design that allows for the production of an electrical signal that coincides with diaphragmic movement.
+A mic capsule is the transducer component of a microphone.
+It is made of a diaphragm, diaphragm housing, and a design that allows for the production of an electrical signal that coincides with diaphragmic movement.
 The main capsule transducer types are condenser, moving-coil, and ribbon.

-For more information on microphone capsules and diaphragm, check out my articles What Is A Microphone Capsule?
-(Plus Top 3 Most Popular Capsules) and What Is A Microphone Diaphragm?.
+For more information on microphone capsules and diaphragms, check out my articles What Is A Microphone Capsule?
+(Plus Top 3 Most Popular Capsules) and What Is A Microphone Diaphragm?

 Choosing the right microphone(s) for your applications and budget can be a challenging task.
 For this reason, I've created My New Microphone's Comprehensive Microphone Buyer's Guide.
 Check it out for help in determining your next microphone purchase.